-"This report builds on the evidence from Children's Ground in Kakadu West Arnhem.
-With an increasing evidence base.
-This evaluation report marks the beginning of Ampethe demonstrated effectiveness and early kenhe Ahelhe's 25-year journey to change the status quo of First Nations children, young people and families. impact of the Children's Ground Approach Triennial evaluation reports will be undertaken with First is compounding.
-To date, your two Nations and Western evaluation teams working alongside evaluations have shown progress in key each community to tell their story of the Children's Ground Approach.
-Evaluation reports will be released government policy areas nationally and in publicly to contribute to the national and international the Northern Territory - progress that has evidence base for changing systems that impact First not been publicly evidenced against Nations families to ensure they are designed, governed. implemented and evaluated by First Nations people living Closing the Gap in employment, health in communities. and early childhood education."
+This evaluation report marks the beginning of Ampekenhe Ahelhe's 25-year journey to change the status quo of First Nations children, young people and families.
+Triennial evaluation reports will be undertaken with First Nations and Western evaluation teams working alongside each community to tell their story of the Children's Ground Approach.
+Evaluation reports will be released publicly to contribute to the national and international evidence base for changing systems that impact First Nations families to ensure they are designed, governed, implemented and evaluated by First Nations people living in communities.